anmhrk/passvault/README.md

 - clap library for the CLI
 - rusqlite to interact with the SQLite database
 - arboard for clipboard integration
+- passwords for secure password generation
+- zxcvbn for password strength checking

 ## Usage